-In providing behavioral health services, Lakeshore Regional Entity (LRE) complies with all applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
-LRE does not exclude or treat individuals differently because of race, color, national origin, age, disability or sex.
+In providing behavioral health services, Lakeshore Regional

+Entity (LRE) complies with all applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
+LRE does not exclude or treat individuals differently because of race, color, national origin, age, disability, or sex.
-Lakeshore Regional Entity

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, Braille) - Provides free language services to people whose primary language is not English or have limited English skills, such as: - Qualified interpreters - Information written in other languages
+Lakeshore Regional Entity provides free aids and services to people with disabilities to communicate effectively with us, such as:

+- Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, Braille)

+LRE Provides free language services to people whose primary language is not English or have limited English skills, such as:

+- Qualified interpreters - ➤ Information written in other languages

-If you need these services, contact Customer Services at (800) 897-3301.
+If you need these services, contact LRE Customer Services at (800) 897-3301 or your local CMHSP.